Tofiq Bahramov

-He was notable for being the linesman who helped to award a dubious goal for England in the 1966 FIFA World Cup Final against West Germany.
+He was the linesman who helped to award England’s controversial third goal in the 1966 FIFA World Cup Final against West Germany.
 He came to be wrongly referred to as "the Russian linesman" in England as a result of his decision and his Soviet citizenship, although he was not Russian but Azerbaijani.
-As a referee earlier in the tournament, he drew attention for denying a Swiss goal in a first-round game between Switzerland and Spain.

 After his death in 1993, Azerbaijan's then national stadium was renamed the Tofiq Bahramov Republican Stadium in his honor.

 Career

 Bahramov was originally a footballer playing for Neftçi PFK, but a serious leg injury prevented him from continuing his playing career and he became a referee.
 He was elected onto the FIFA panel of referees in 1964.
 In the 1966 World Cup he officiated as a linesman for both the opening match and the Final, and refereed a first round match.
 In the 1970 World Cup he officiated at three matches including a semi-final.
 In 1972, he refereed the first leg of the UEFA Cup Final between the English clubs Wolverhampton Wanderers and Tottenham Hotspur.
 After retiring as a referee, he subsequently served for some years as general secretary of the Football Federation of Azerbaijan.